 The Colosseum is one of the most visited attractions in the world and, by far, the most popular monument in Rome.

-I love the Colosseum and go visit often: it really is one of those attractions you never tire of!
-There are my best tips for visitors.
+I love the Colosseum and visit often: it is one of those attractions you never tire of!
+On this page, you will find my best tips for visitors.

 Please note: this post contains affiliate links and, should you make a purchase through them, we might make a small commission.